Swofty-Developments/Continued-Slime-World-Manager/.docs/faq.md

 * Which Spigot versions is this compatible with?

-Currently, SWM can run on any Spigot version from 1.8.8 up to 1.15.2.
+Currently, SWM can run on any Spigot version from 1.8.8

 * Can I override the default world?

 Yes, you can!
 However, that requires doing some extra steps.
 Take a look at the [Installing Slime World Manager](usage/install.md) page.

-* My server stops when booting up with a 'Failed to find ClassModifier classes' error.

-That's because you haven't followed the extra steps needed for Spigot 1.14 correctly.
-Go to the [Installing Slime World Manager](usage/install.md) and follow the steps described there.

-* I'm getting a `javassist.CannotCompileException: [source error] acceptConnections() not found in net.minecraft.server.v1_14_R1.ServerConnection` error on startup.

-You are running an outdated spigot version.
-Please update to the latest version.
-If this keeps happening after updating, open an issue.

 * Is SWM compatible with Multiverse-Core?